 📍59 William Street S

 Bursting with foliage, Little Pyg is like a mini-rainforest in a Dublin restaurant.
-Here you can enjoy delicious pizza in the most incredible, super-leafy courtyard.
+Here you can enjoy delicious pizza in the most incredible, super-leafy courtyard, in one of Dublin’s most beautiful restaurants.

 8. Ryleigh’s Rooftop Grill